 Honoring the historical record also means leaving a clear trail for subsequent historians to follow.
+Any changes to a primary source or published secondary work, whether digital or print, should be noted.
+The ease with which digitally preserved records are reproduced and accessed facilitates this practice but makes accurate citation even more vital.
 This is why scholarly apparatus in the form of bibliographies and annotations (and associated institutional repositories like libraries, archives, and museums) is so essential to the professional practice of history.
 Such apparatus is valuable for many reasons.
 It enables other historians to retrace the steps in an argument to make sure those steps are justified by the sources.
-Apparatus often evaluates evidence to indicate gaps in the historical record that might cast doubt on a given interpretation.
+A proper apparatus also offers readers the opportunity to indicate gaps in the historical record that might cast doubt on a given interpretation.
 Knowing that trust is ultimately more important than winning a debate for the wrong reasons, professional historians are as interested in defining the limits and uncertainties of their own arguments as they are in persuading others that those arguments are correct.
 Finally, the trail of evidence left by any single work of history becomes a key starting point for subsequent investigations of the same subject, and thus makes a critical contribution to our collective capacity to ask and answer new questions about the past.
 For all these reasons, historians pride themselves on the accuracy with which they use and document sources.
 The sloppier their apparatus, the harder it is for other historians to trust their work.